myspark02/react-course/Tutorial.md

- *  "The easy wayist  he hard way"
+ *  "The easy way is the hard way"
-    - Learn bydoing
+    - Learn by doing
     - Avoid "Tutorial Hell"

 * What you should aleady know